 Teaching Assistant NCC Level 2 – 32.5 hrs/week, term time only (permanent)

 Oak Field School is an Outstanding Special School (Ofsted 2018, 2014, 2011) for 168 pupils aged 3-19 with a wide range of learning and physical disabilities, broadly SLD (severe learning difficulties) and PMLD (profound and multiple learning difficulties).
 This also includes some pupils with challenging behaviours linked to SLD, some pupils with ASD, and some pupils with complex health needs.
-This is a permanent full-time post, to start as soon as possible, and there is also the additional possibility of a 1-year temporary full-time post.
+This is a permanent full-time post, to start on Monday 01 November 2021.

 We are seeking a proactive, enthusiastic, qualified and experienced Teaching Assistant with a strong background/interest in the field of SEN and Disability, ideally with Special School experience.
 A particular interest in supporting the learning of pupils with SLD/ASD who have challenging behaviours linked to their disability would be an advantage, as would experience of supporting the learning of children and young people with PMLD.
 The school would welcome applications from graduates with a degree in a relevant field as listed at the bottom of the NCC job description, who have a strong interest in/experience of this sector, and/or who might be considering a teaching career.
 Similarly, we would welcome applications from strong candidates who are nearing the end of their NVQ3 course in STL or other qualifications as detailed at the bottom of the job description.
-If in doubt re your qualifications, please contact one of the Deputy Heads before you apply – applications will only be considered at this level if you meet the qualification criteria.
+If in doubt re your qualifications, please contact Patricia Lewis (Headteacher) before you apply, as below – applications will only be considered at this level if you meet the NCC qualification criteria.

 Working hours for this post are Mon-Fri 8.50am-3.50pm, with 30 minutes lunchbreak,